camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 ### Enabling auto-storing of script variables

 By setting the propery `autoStoreScriptVariables` to `true` in the process engine configuration, the process engine will automatically store all _global_ script variables as process variables.
-This was the default behavior in camunda BPM 7.0 and 7.1 but it only reliably works for for the Groovy scripting language (see the [Set autoStoreScriptVariables](ref:/guides/migration-guide/#migrate-from-camunda-bpm-71-to-72-migrate-process-engine-configuration-set-autostorescriptvariables) section of the [Migration Guide](ref:/guides/migration-guide/) for more information).
+This was the default behavior in camunda BPM 7.0 and 7.1 but it only reliably works for the Groovy scripting language (see the [Set autoStoreScriptVariables][autostore-variables] section of the [Migration Guide](ref:/guides/migration-guide/) for more information).

 In order to use this feature, you have to